 The main month for Festivals in Brighton is May as the Brighton Festival; Brighton Fringe; Artists Open Houses and the Great Escape take place in the city centre.
 Come November, CineCity brings independent cinematography to the fore.
 In 2019, Screen and Film School partnered with Cinecity to sponsor a brand new category for young filmmakers, celebrating upcoming local talent.
 ‘New Voices’ will showcase shorts of all genres from some of Brighton’s most promising young filmmakers, opening the door to exciting opportunities in order to get noticed.

 Cinecity celebrates independent cinematography with special events and exclusive screenings of fresh original films from across the globe.

-Confirmed for 2021, Brighton Pride Festival is a vibrant celebration of all that is wonderful about Brighton & Hove’s diverse community, with visitors from across the globe enjoying its spectacular celebrations.
+Brighton Pride Festival is a vibrant celebration of all that is wonderful about Brighton & Hove’s diverse community, with visitors from across the globe enjoying its spectacular celebrations.

 When the sun sets, Brighton’s legendary nightlife kicks in.
 The city boasts over 200 pubs and bars; the most bars and pubs per square mile than any other city in the UK.